YangLiu-tum/AMLS_21-22-_SN21183138/README.md

 ## Run the code

 For each .ipynb file, simply click Cell-->Run all, and you are good to go.
 (Note that this will overwrite the previous results).
-In addition, all codes have been detailed commented and also explained in detail based on the markdown cekks in jupyter notebook.
+In addition, all codes have been detailed commented and also explained in detail based on the markdown cells in jupyter notebook.